Damocles-fr/jellyfin-nas-hdd-spinup/README.md

 - **Should also work** on similar NAS models/firmware and docker Jellyfin.
 - Requires `sg_start` (from `sg3_utils`).
 Most QTS builds ship it; if not, install or copy `sg_start` accordingly.

-> The watcher performs **no writes** and **no raw reads** on your data volume.
-It only issues **START UNIT** to the member disks.
-This is intentionally conservative to avoid the EXT4 read-only remounts seen with naive "dd" wake techniques.

 ---

 ## Configuration